 Sony RX100 III versus Olympus E-M1 II

-The Sony Cyber-shot DSC-RX100 III and the Olympus OM-D E-M1 Mark II are two digital cameras that were announced, respectively, in May 2014 and September 2016.
+The Sony Cyber-shot DSC-RX100 III and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in May 2014 and September 2016.
 The RX100 III is a fixed lens compact, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 III) and a Four Thirds sensor.
 The Sony has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.

-An illustration of the physical size and weight of the Sony RX100 III and the Olympus E-M1 II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Sony RX100 III and the Olympus E-M1 II.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX100 III – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 III – represents 100 percent across all the size and weight measures).